Frequently Asked Questions

 - When weight bearing my arch collapses inward

 - I experience foot and/or heel pain

 - When standing I am bowlegged or knock kneed

 - I experience increased low back pain with prolonged standing

-Each individual extended health care provider’s package is different, therefore it is recommended that you contact your provider to confirm the specific coverage that you have for services such as physiotherapy, massage therapy and custom fitted orthotics.
+Each individual extended health care provider’s package is different, therefore it is recommended that you contact your provider to confirm the specific coverage that you have for services such as physiotherapy in Brampton, massage therapy and custom fitted orthotics.